-The books of the Old Testament were written from approximately 1400 B.C. to 400 B.C.
-The books of the New Testament were written from approximately A.D.
-40 to A.D.
-90. So, anywhere between 3400 to 1900 years have passed since a book of the Bible was written.
+The books of the Old Testament were written from approximately 1400 BC to 400 BC.
+The books of the New Testament were written from approximately AD 40 to AD 90.
+So, anywhere between 3,400 and 1,900 years have passed since a book of the Bible was written.
 In this time, the original manuscripts have been lost.
 They very likely no longer exist.
-Also during this time, the books of the Bible have been copied again and again.
+Since the time the books of the Bible were originally written, they have been copied again and again by scribes.
 Copies of copies of copies have been made.
 In view of this, can we still trust the Bible?

-However, any unbiased document scholar will agree that the Bible has been remarkably well-preserved over the centuries.
-Copies of the Bible dating to the 14th century A.D. are nearly identical in content to copies from the 3rd century A.D.
+Any unbiased document scholar will agree that the Bible has been remarkably well-preserved over the centuries.
+Copies of the Bible dating to the 14th century AD are nearly identical in content to copies from the 3rd century AD.
 When the Dead Sea Scrolls were discovered, scholars were shocked to see how similar they were to other ancient copies of the Old Testament, even though the Dead Sea Scrolls were hundreds of years older than anything previously discovered.
 Even many hardened skeptics and critics of the Bible admit that the Bible has been transmitted over the centuries far more accurately than any other ancient document.

 There is absolutely no evidence that the Bible has been revised, edited, or tampered with in any systematic manner.
-The sheer volume of biblical manuscripts makes it simple to recognize any attempts to distort Gods Word.
-There is no major doctrine of the Bible that is put in doubt as a result of the minor differences that exist between manuscripts.
+The sheer volume of biblical manuscripts makes it simple to recognize any attempt to distort God’s Word.
+There is no major doctrine of the Bible that is put in doubt as a result of the inconsequential differences among the manuscripts.